jasujm/bridge/README.md

                for event socket is tcp://*:5556.
     positions  JSON list containing positions the backend instance controls.
                E.g. ["north"].
-If omitted, all positions are controlled. connect    JSON list containing ZMQ endpoints for the control sockects of the peers the backend connects to.
+If omitted, all positions are controlled. connect    JSON list containing ZMQ endpoints of the control sockects of the peers the backend connects to.
 E.g.
                ["tcp://peer1.example.com:5555", "tcp://peer2.example.com:5555"].
                If omitted, the backend connects to no peers. cs-cntl    Card server control endpoint.
     cs-peer    Base endpoint for peer card servers.

+Positions option is only significant if connect option is specified.
 When connecting peers to each other, no position can be controlled by two peers and each position must be controlled by some peer.
+If there are no peers (and thus the backend acts purely as server), it always controls all players.
+See the Examples section for more information.

 If the last two parameters are present, card server is used for secure card exchange between the peers.
-Otherwise plaintext simple card exchange protocol is used, so no peeking the network traffic :innocent:
+See the Card server section for more information.
+If they are not present, plaintext simple card exchange protocol is used, so no peeking the network traffic :innocent:

 To increase logging level, -v and -vv flags can be used for INFO and DEBUG level logging, respectively.